openstack/openstack-manuals/doc/common-rst/cli_set_environment_variables_using_openstack_rc.rst

-To set the required environment variables for the OpenStack command-line clients, you must create an environment file called an OpenStack rc file, or :file:`openrc.sh` file.
+To set the required environment variables for the OpenStack command-line clients, you must create an environment file called an OpenStack rc file, or ``openrc.sh`` file.
 If your OpenStack installation provides it, you can download the file from the OpenStack dashboard as an administrative user or any other user.
 This project-specific environment file contains the credentials that all OpenStack services use.